Massachusetts has ended State COVID-19 related restrictions.

 What ferries run to Martha’s Vineyard?

-Falmouth Ferry (508 548 9400) – A seasonal foot passenger only ferry running from Falmouth to Edgartown.
+Falmouth Ferry (508 548 9400) – Seasonal foot passenger only ferry running from Falmouth to Edgartown.
 The ferry trip is 1 hour.
-Check website (www.falmouthedgartownferry.com) for fares and availability.

 Seastreak (1 800 262 8743) – A seasonal foot passenger only fast-ferry running between New York City and Oak Bluffs and a seasonal ferry between New Bedford and Oak Bluffs.
 The ferry trip is 5 hours from New York and 1 hour from New Bedford.
 Reservations required.
-Check website (www.seastreak.com) for fares and availability.
+(NB. the New York City ferry route is not running in 2023)

 Is it possible to take a plane to Martha’s Vineyard?